qonstellations/CS-XII-Project/README.md

 ## 🚀 Conclusion

 Working on this Expense Tracker project has tremendously improved my Python skills, particularly in the areas of file handling, CSV manipulation, and data visualization.
 It was a fun and rewarding project that allowed me to apply my programming knowledge in a practical, real-world scenario.

+Considering the fact that I dedicated only 2 days for completing this project, it has a lot, i mean A LOT of bugs and tiny little imperfections.
+But, I'm happy with what I've managed to learn from this project.

+Thank You!